 Luckily, a tool called TravelMoneyMax will tell you which bureau gives you the best rate in your local area.
-Simply enter the amount of pounds you’re willing to spend (or the currency you need), and it’ll tell you where to go for the best rates.
+Simply enter the amount that you’re willing to spend in pounds (or in the currency you need), and it’ll tell you where to go for the best rates.

 If you travel abroad often and want to consistently get good rates, it might be worth getting a specialist card that doesn't charge transaction fees.
 Check out the best cards in our article, 'The best way to take money abroad'.

-It’s important to note, however, that you should always avoid buying currency at the airport before a flight - because this is where your guaranteed to find the worst rates on the market.
+It’s important to note, however, that you should always avoid buying currency at the airport before a flight - this is where you're guaranteed to find the worst rates on the market.

 Tip 3: Find the cheapest flights

 Finding the cheapest time to fly to your destination can be a bit tricky, and with airline websites increasingly utilising cookies to hike up prices each time you visit, it's even harder to work out the cheapest deal.
 However, there is one website that should give you all the information you need to get your flights for the cheapest price.

-Google Flights will present you with a calendar and tell you what day is cheapest to fly on, plus, it will give you a choice of airlines as well as allowing you to filter by times, connections and airline groups.
+Google Flights will present you with a calendar and tell you which day is the cheapest to fly on.
+In addition, it will give you a choice of airlines as well as allow you to filter by times, connections and airline groups.

 If you don’t know where to fly to, you can search on the world map and see the flight prices for destinations worldwide.
 To see more about how it works, see our five cheap holiday tricks guide.

-If you’re booking a hotel, you can get over 10% cashback when booking through Hotels.com for bookings from February 2024.
+If you’re booking a hotel, you can get up to 12% cashback when booking through Hotels.com for bookings from February 2024.
 Booking a longer stay means this could add up to a lot of money.
 You could also get small amounts of cashback on flights, or get cashback on package deals through Expedia.

-You won’t get the money back straight away, as it may take quite a few months to become available.
-However, it’s a large enough amount that it’ll be worth it when you get it.
+You won’t get the money back straight away, as it may take quite a few months to become available, but it’s usually a large enough amount that is worth it when you do get it.

 Tip 5: Book now for the cheapest flex fares

 If you’re looking at holidays for the summer, you can book fares on major airlines with flexible booking completely free.
-This means if you’re flying with Virgin or British Airways and you wish to change your date of travel at a later date – you can do so and not pay the usual fee.
-It goes without saying that booking holidays during a global pandemic comes with risk and so make sure you check the terms and conditions and buy your travel insurance as soon as possible.
+If you’re flying with Virgin or British Airways, and you wish to change your date of travel to a later time, you can do so and not pay the usual fee.

 Tip 1: Always use a voucher

 Before you go out to a restaurant, you should always look for a voucher to see if you can save yourself some cash.
-Quite often you can find 2 for 1 on main meals, 25% off, or even free desserts - and all it takes is a quick google before you go.
+Quite often you can find 2-for-1 deals on main meals, 25% off your bill, or even free desserts - and all it takes is a quick Google search before you go.

-Make sure you search on websites such as MyVoucherCodes, MoneySavingExpert or a restaurant chain’s offers page to find the best deals.
-You can often find vouchers at Pizza Express, Frankie & Benny’s, Zizzi, Chiquito‘s and many more.
+Make sure you search on websites such as MyVoucherCodes, or on a restaurant chain’s offers page, and see which deals are available.
+You can often find vouchers to use at Pizza Express, Nando's, Costa, and many more.

 There’s a trick to get the deal if you don’t need insurance too.
-You’re able to buy any insurance on the website to unlock the offer, and this includes the cheapest one you can buy…
+You’re able to buy most insurances on the website to unlock the offer, and this includes the cheapest ones on offer.

-If you head onto travel insurance and purchase 1 day of travel insurance in the United Kingdom, this should cost you around £1 (or £1.01 to be exact).
+If you head into travel insurance and purchase 7 days of travel insurance within the United Kingdom, this should only cost you around £5.
 Pick any day you like for the cover, as it doesn’t matter if you’re going away that day or not, it’s just to unlock the deal.
 You can even buy travel insurance for fewer days and this can be cheaper.

 Tip 3: Free groceries at the supermarket